dimss1979/asft/README.md

 Password is used to derive an initial encryption key for the node.
 As there is no other means to address particular node, its password *must* be unique.
-You're advised to use long and hard to guess passwords.
+You're advised to use long random string as a password.

 You can specify multiple nodes for multipoint operation if transmission medium permits.